 This is the question I get asked more than any other when a Wrangler buyer sits down at Jay Malone Motors in Hutchinson.
 Here is how I think about it for buyers in central Minnesota:

 If the Wrangler is your year-round primary vehicle: The Dual Top Group is the move.
 Run the hard top from October through April, switch to the soft top when the weather turns.
-Add the Mopar Hardtop Headliner for $655 and you have a genuinely comfortable enclosed vehicle for winter.
+Add the Mopar® Hardtop Headliner and you have a genuinely comfortable enclosed vehicle for winter.
 This is the configuration I recommend most often for McLeod County and the surrounding area.

-If you want maximum convenience for open-air driving: The Sky One-Touch at $2,995 is worth it if you open and close the top frequently.
+If you want maximum convenience for open-air driving: The Sky One-Touch® is worth considering if you open and close the top frequently.
 The push-button operation means you will actually use it more often than you would with a manual soft top that takes more effort.

-If you are buying a Sahara or Rubicon and want a polished look: The body color hard top at $2,195 makes the Wrangler look intentional and finished from every angle.
-It is one of the better-value appearance upgrades in the lineup.
+If you are buying a Sahara or Rubicon and want a polished look: The body-color hard top makes the Wrangler look intentional and finished from every angle.
+It is one of the better appearance upgrades in the lineup — and it comes standard on the Rubicon X and Moab 392.

 Frequently Asked Questions